XIMDEX/structured-data/doc/guide.md

 ### Schema properties management

-We support some operations to maintenance the properties in use for the schemas.
+We support some operations to manage the properties in use for the schemas.

 #### Property information
-All the details from a property in a schema can be
+All the details from a property in a schema can be modified.

 #### Create a new property

 You can associate a property to a schema using this function.
-To do this it's necessary to provide the schema unique id and the property unique id in order to make the relation.
+To do this it's necessary to provide the schema unique id and the property unique id in order to create the relationship.
-Also the type or list of types available must be present in this petition to define what king of type will support this property in this schema.
+Also the type or list of types available must be present in this request to define what kind of type will support this property in this schema.

 Here is an example of usage: